M66B/FairEmail/app/src/main/assets/SETUP-fy-NL.md

 ## Set up identity - to send email

 Similarly, to add an identity, tap *Manage identity* and tap the orange *add* button at the bottom.
-Enter the name you want to appear in de from address of the emails you send and select a linked account.
+Enter the name you want to appear in the from address of the emails you send and select a linked account.
 Tap *Save* to add the identity.

 If the account was configured manually, you likely need to configure the identity manually too.
 Enter the domain name, for example *gmail.com* and tap *Get settings*.
 If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the hostname and port number, else check the setup instructions of your provider for the right SMTP hostname, port number and protocol (SSL/TLS or STARTTLS).